 In 2009, we applied for and received funding to extend the Gay Couples Study for an additional five years.
-Our objective is to further investigate three of the most compelling findings from original Gay Couples Study: exploring the other types of agreements couples make about sex, what happens when agreements are broken, and HIV testing for gay couples.
-The Gay Couples Study Continuation, as it is now called, begins with an exploratory Qualitative Phase, where 20 gay couples will participate in one face-to-face, in-depth, semi-structured qualitative interview.
-Themes from these interviews will help inform revisions to the existing quantitative survey.
+Our objective was to further investigate three of the most compelling findings from original Gay Couples Study: exploring the other types of agreements couples make about sex, what happens when agreements are broken, and HIV testing for gay couples.
+The Gay Couples Study Continuation, as it is now called, began with an exploratory Qualitative Phase, where 20 gay couples participated in one face-to-face, in-depth, semi-structured qualitative interview.
+Themes from these interviews helped inform revisions to a longitudinal quantitative survey.

 Previous research shows that gay and bisexual men in relationships engage in substantially higher rates of unprotected anal intercourse (UAI) with their primary partners than do single men with their casual partners.
 Additionally, studies differentiating relationships by partner serostatus have found that men with seroconcordant partners report significantly higher rates of UAI than men with serodiscordant partners.
 Although a desire for more intimacy in the relationship may contribute to couples engaging in UAI with each other, serostatus differences, in addition to the couple’s sexual agreements, present new questions and challenges for HIV prevention research.

 With high rates of seroconversion among gay male couples, and primary partners an often unrecognized and under-studied source of new HIV infections, studying gay couples is an important next step in HIV research and prevention.